Heliodex/FA-Software-Development/WBP/db.md

 ## Summary

-> The club is a Local shinty club competing in both national and local competition, the club has it’s own pitch, clubhouse and related facilities.
+> The club is a Local shinty club competing in both national and local competition, the club has it's own pitch, clubhouse and related facilities.
 >
 > We are looking for a website that has
 >